Package 'gratis'

 n

-length of the generated time series.
+Length of each generated series.

 output_format